 The Weatherization Assistance Program (WAP), funded by the U.S. Department of Energy, provides technical and financial assistance to help low-income residents reduce their energy bills by making their homes more energy efficient.
 WAP performs energy audits and installs audit-recommended energy efficiency measures to help families maintain energy-efficient, safe and healthy homes.
 In the District, WAP is administered through selected Community Based Organizations that hire local contractors to install the energy efficiency measures recommended by the energy audit.

-Eligibility for WAP is determined by DDOE’s Low Income Home Energy Assistance Program (LIHEAP).
-Below is a breakdown of the income eligibility limits at the 200 percent of poverty guidelines.
+Eligibility for WAP is verified by DDOE’s Low Income Home Energy Assistance Program (LIHEAP).
+Below is a breakdown of the income eligibility limits at the 60% District median income level.

 |Household Size||Maximum Annual Income|